Chrysalis-Technologies/pTAK/official-tak/takserver-docker-5.2-RELEASE-16/takdata/README.md

 # Bundle takdata seed

 This directory mirrors the `takdata` folder from the TAK docker bundle.
-Copy the contents from `official-tak/offline-transfer/takdata-bundle` before building a fresh container.
+Copy the contents from `official-tak/offline-transfer/takdata-bundle` (or run `pwsh scripts/rehydrate-official-tak.ps1`) before building a fresh container.